- 11 Days

 Make your way to Ronald Reagan Washington National Airport or Washington Dulles International Airport for your flight home unless you plan to extend your stay in the areas.

-- 11 days Intermediate Car Rental with unlimited mileage (Chevy Cruze or similar)
+- 11 days Intermediate Car Rental with unlimited mileage (Mazda 3 or similar)

 - Detailed day by day itinerary

-- 2 nights standard accommodations in Washington, D.C.*
+- 2 nights first-class accommodations in Washington, D.C.

-- 2 nights standard accommodations in Virginia Beach *
+- 2 nights first-class accommodations in Virginia Beach

-- 1 night standard accommodations in Washington, D.C.*
+- 1 night first-class accommodations in Washington, D.C.

 - Car rental insurance